yourjelly/odoo/addons/wowl/doc/services/rpc.md

 });
 ```

+## Error Handling

+If an rpc fails, then:

+- the promise representing the rpc is rejected, so the calling code will crash,
+  unless it handles the situation
+- an event `RPC_ERROR` is triggered on the main application bus.
+The event payload
+  contains a description of the cause of the error:

+  It can be a server error (the server code threw an exception).
+In that case
+  the payload will be an object with the following keys:

+  - `type = 'server'`
+  - `message(string)`
+  - `code(number)`
+  - `data_message(string)`
+  - `data_debug(string)` (this is the main debug information, with the call stack)

+  Another possibility is a network error.
+In that case, the error description is
+  simply an object `{type: 'network'}`.

 ## Notes

 - If an rpc fails, then an event `RPC_ERROR` will be triggered on the main bus.